Bezpartyjni Samorządowcy: Leadership of Marek Woch (2024–present)

 On 25 October 2024, at the national congress of OF "BiS" delegates, Marek Woch was selected as the new chairman of the party.
-Woch contested the 2025 Polish presidential election, coming last with 0.1% of votes in the first round.

-On 20 September 2025, it held a unification congress with the Labour Party (chaired by Zbigniew Wrzesiński), National Camp (Marcin Makowski), Kornel Morawiecki Institute of Thought (Maciej Lisowski) and the Republicans (Adam Tomasz Drozd).
-On 27 October 2025, it joined into an electoral alliance with the far-right Confederation of the Polish Crown (KKP) for the next Senate election, and also marched with the KKP at the 11 November 2025 Independence March, and Woch professed support for Polish withdrawal from the European Union.
+A year later, on 20 September 2025, it held a unification congress with the Labour Party (chaired by Zbigniew Wrzesiński), National Camp (Marcin Makowski), Kornel Morawiecki Institute of Thought (Maciej Lisowski) and the Republicans (Adam Tomasz Drozd).